Last updated: June 20, 2026

 Texas has pregnancy coverage through Medicaid for Pregnant Women and CHIP Perinatal.
 HHSC says Medicaid for Pregnant Women gives full Medicaid benefits during pregnancy and up to 12 months after the baby is born for eligible women.
 CHIP Perinatal is for some pregnant women who do not qualify for Medicaid and do not have other health insurance.

 For breast pumps, Texas WIC says mothers with full coverage Medicaid during pregnancy are eligible for a pump under their plan once they deliver.
 Pumps can also be covered under the infant’s Medicaid or CHIP plan.
-Any provider familiar with the mother or infant may order a pump under Texas Medicaid policy.
-The TMHP manual is the official provider policy source.
+Texas WIC points providers to the TMHP manual for Medicaid policy details.

-When you call your Medicaid or CHIP plan, use the words breast pump durable medical equipment or DME.
-Ask for the supplier name, fax number, what the doctor must write, and how long review usually takes.
+When you call Medicaid or CHIP, say breast pump durable medical equipment or DME.
+Ask for the supplier name, fax number, order wording, and whether the doctor, midwife, hospital, or pediatrician should send the order.

 Private insurance and Marketplace plans

 Most Marketplace plans and most other non-grandfathered health plans must cover breastfeeding support, counseling, and equipment.
-HealthCare.gov says plans must cover the cost of a breast pump, but the plan may set rules about rental or purchase, manual or electric, timing, and prior approval.
-HHS also says coverage can depend on plan rules and provider recommendations.
+HealthCare.gov says plans must cover the cost of a breast pump, but your plan may decide rules about rental or purchase, manual or electric pump, timing, suppliers, and whether prior approval is needed.

 Call the member number on your insurance card before delivery if possible.
-Ask which pump types are covered, whether you need a prescription, which suppliers are in network, and whether the plan ships to your home.
-If the first supplier is out of stock, ask for another in-network supplier.
+Ask which pump types are covered, whether you need a prescription, which suppliers are in network, whether the supplier ships to your home, and whether you can order before birth.
+If one supplier is out of stock, ask for another in-network supplier.

-If you recently had a baby and do not have health coverage, HHS says birth may allow a special enrollment period.
-Check HHS pump answer and HealthCare.gov for your options.
+If you recently had a baby and do not have health coverage, birth may open a special enrollment path.
+Check the HHS pump answer and HealthCare.gov for your options.

 Your right to pump at work

 Most nursing employees have the right to reasonable break time and a private place, other than a bathroom, to express milk for one year after birth.
 The space must be shielded from view and free from intrusion.
-The rules can be different for a few worker groups, and small employers may raise an undue hardship issue, so check the official DOL fact sheet for your situation.
+Some worker groups and small-employer issues can be more complicated, so check the official DOL page if your employer says no.

 Ask your employer in writing before you return, if you can.
-A short email is enough: say when you expect to need breaks, how many times per shift if you know, and that the space cannot be a bathroom.
+A short email is enough: say you will need pump breaks, ask where the private space is, and explain that it cannot be a bathroom.
 Keep a copy of your request and any replies.

-If you need more detail on Texas job protections, use the workplace rights guide.
+If you need more detail on job and pregnancy protections, use ASMOM’s workplace rights guide.

 Using and cleaning a breast pump safely

 A pump is not helpful if it is not safe to use.
 Follow your pump manual and your doctor’s instructions.
-CDC says germs can grow quickly in milk residue on pump parts.
-Wash hands before pumping, inspect pump parts and tubing, take apart parts that touch milk, rinse them, and clean them as soon as possible after pumping.
+CDC says pump parts and feeding items should be cleaned, sanitized, and stored carefully to reduce the risk of germs getting into breast milk.

 Documents and details to gather